All Episodes

 You can't fool me.

-You think I'm in, you think we all stupid out here.
+You think we're all stupid out here.

 You can't fool me.